NewForce-at-Mountwest/foundations-course/chapters/LOOPS.md

 }
 ```
 Let's break it down:
-- `var i = 1` declares `i` as our counter variable and sets it equal to 1.
+- `let i = 1` declares `i` as our counter variable and sets it equal to 1.
+You can name your counter variable whatever you want, but we usually use `i` because it stands for iterator.
+Every time a loop runs, it's called an _iteration_.
+We'll use this word to refer to how may times the loop has already run (first iteraiton, second iteration, etc).
 - The code inside the curly braces will run *while* the expression in the parentehses evaluates to true.
-- The first time the loop runs, `i` is `1`.
+- On the first iteration, `i` is `1`.
 Is `1` less than `20`?
 Yep, that's true!
 The code between the parentheses can run.
 It does two things:
     - Log `"Hello, world"` to the console
     - `i++` is the same thing as writing `i = i + 1`.
 We're reassigning it to be one more than itself.
-- The second time the loop runs, `i` will be 2.
+- The second iteration, `i` will be 2.
 Is `2` less than `20`?
 Yep!
 The code block runs again.
 - This process keeps going until `i` is no longer less than `20`.
 As soon as that expression evaluates to `false`, the loop stops.

 Let's look at a more practical example.